An Art + Media + Design is a creative addition to any major.

-Students in majors such as Education, Communications, Biology, Marine Science, Theater, and others find that art courses add to their skill set, strengthening their future prospects while others enjoy the opportunity to stretch themselves creatively.
+Students in majors such as Education, Communications, Biology, Marine Science, Theater, and others find that our courses add to their skill set, strengthening their future prospects while others enjoy the opportunity to stretch themselves creatively.

 Studio Art Minor